 While many operas have found creative solutions to performing, the economics don’t exactly work, Scorca noted.
 Expecting a company to pay full production costs for a performance that can only sell 250 tickets, when it usually sells more than 2,000 tickets a night, just isn’t sustainable.
 The New York Metropolitan Opera opted to cancel its fall season altogether.
-Opera houses in Chicago, Dallas, and San Francisco followed suit.
+Opera houses in Chicago, Dallas, San Francisco, and Kansas City followed suit.
 The Seattle Opera canceled its first production of the fall season, and the Houston Grand Opera shuttered the majority of its fall performances and fired one-quarter of its staff.

-Operas will return to their pre-pandemic splendor, but only when there’s a permanent solution for the pandemic, only when it’s safe to sing in public again.
+Operas will return to their pre-pandemic splendor, but only when there’s a permanent solution for the pandemic, only when it’s safe to sing in public again (though summer tours of pop and rock music are beginning to heat up).
 “It’s unlikely that (…full-scale productions) will be taking place until there’s a vaccine,” said Scorca.